MetaLoc: Learning to Learn Wireless Localization: Experimental Setup

-We prototype MetaLoc in the site surveys using a Nexus 5 smartphone as the receiver and three different types of routers as the transmitters, i.e., the ASUS RT-AC86U, TPlink TL-WR885N and TPlink TL-WR886N.
-The whole system operates at 5 GHz with a bandwidth of 20 MHz to ensure high channel quality.
+We conduct site surveys to prototype MetaLoc using a Nexus-5 smartphone as the receiver and three different types of routers as transmitters: the ASUS RT-AC86U, TPlink TL-WR885N, and TPlink TL-WR886N.
+The entire system operates at 5 GHz with a bandwidth of 20 MHz to ensure high-quality wireless channels.

-We conduct the experiments in two different scenarios, as shown in Fig.~\ref{fig:csi}.
-Specifically, Fig.~\ref{fig:csi} (a) and (b) present a hall with the test area of 12 m $\times$ 5 m, which is almost empty and can be regarded as a pure LOS environment.
-Inevitably, there will be people walking, and elevators opening and closing.
-We uniformly select 90 points for data collection, where the distance is 0.6 m between any two adjacent points.
-We collect CSI five times during the period from June 9 to July 14, 2022.
-Fig.~\ref{fig:csi} (c) and (d) show a 10 m $\times$ 8 m lab room, where the test area can be regarded as an NLOS environment, since many obstacles, such as desks and computers, are deployed in the room.
-We select 90 points for data collection.
-Different from the hall, the resolution of the grids in the fingerprinting databases is inconsistent.
-Specifically, the interval between two points is 0.6 m or 1.2 m.
-We collect CSI data five times during the period from July 21 to September 21, 2022.
-Each collection can be considered an environmental change.
+We perform experiments in two different scenarios depicted in Fig.~\ref{fig:csi}.
+Specifically, Fig.~\ref{fig:csi} (a) and (b) present a hall with a test area of 12 m by 5 m, which is almost empty and can be regarded as a pure LOS environment.
+Inevitably, there will be people walking and elevators opening or closing.
+We uniformly selected 90 grid points for data collection, where the distance is 0.6 m between any two adjacent points.
+We performed a CSI measurement campaign from June 9th to July 14th, 2022.
+Figure~\ref{fig:csi} (c) and (d) show a lab room of size 10 m by 8 m, where the test area can be regarded as an NLOS environment, since many obstacles, such as desks and computers, are deployed in the room and they blocked the LOS transmission.
+We selected 90 grid points for data collection.
+Unlike the hall, the resolution of the grids of lab is inconsistent.
+Specifically, the interval between two grid points is 0.6 m or 1.2 m.
+We collected CSI data on five days from July 21st to September 21st, 2022.
+Each collection is subject to environmental change.

-We collect $(k_{spt}+k_{qry}+1)$ CSI images on each point in the changed environment during the meta-test stage.
-Specifically, for the estimated TP, we collect only one CSI image and then adopt the histogram intersection metric in Eq.~(\ref{eq:HI}) to select its $K$ nearest RPs.
-Next, we form the test task $T$ composed of $K$ RPs with a support set containing $k_{spt}$ CSI images and a query set containing $k_{qry}$ CSI images.
+We collected a total of $(k_{spt}+k_{qry}+1)$ CSI images at each grid point in the new environment during the meta-test stage.
+We collect only one CSI image for the estimated TP and adopt the histogram intersection metric in Eq.~(\ref{eq:HI}) to select its $K$-nearest RPs.
+We then form the test task $T$, which comprises $K$ RPs with a support set containing $k_{spt}$ CSI images and a query set containing $k_{qry}$ CSI images.